Cedar Hill, Tennessee: History

 Jo Byrns, who became Speaker of the House of Representatives, was born in Cedar Hill on July 28, 1869.
 The local elementary school and high school are named for him.

 In the 1940s and 1950s Cedar Hill had a population of about 700, with around 10 stores.
 The economy was based on services to surrounding farmers; the main crop in the area was tobacco.

 By the 1960s, crops were more diversified and more farmers had cars, enabling them to travel to the county seat of Springfield, about nine miles away.
 Also at about this time, the construction of the Interstate Highway System, namely Interstate 24 and Interstate 65, removed much of Cedar Hill's through traffic.
 These factors led to a steady decline in population and development, but the area has begun to move forward in a positive direction through community building and revitalization efforts.

-In 2006, Jo Byrns Elementary School opened in Cedar Hill, serving grade Pre-K to 5.
+In 2006, Jo Byrns Elementary School opened near Cedar Hill, serving grade Pre-K to 5.